 1. Build a Website on a platform you can control

 Yes, the majority of small business owners realize they need to have a website to be seen as a real business.
 However, many business owners forget to ensure they can manage the website themselves once it's live.
 We have spoken with countless small business owners who cannot make any changes to their website because it was created by someone who wrote the code themselves.
 This makes it very difficult, and expensive, to make changes as their business expands.
 Likewise, many small business owners will get a friend or family member to build a website for them for no cost, only to find their website is not optimized for search engines and therefore, no one can find them.
 Our best advice to all small business owners is to hire a professional to build your website, but to ensure they build it on a platform you can control once complete.
 AllProWebTools offers a user-friendly website platform which is included in our base package for only $10/month.
-Another good option is to build on Wordpress and pay a hosting provider a fee to host your website on their servers.
+Another good option is to build on a number of other affordable Content Management Systems and pay a hosting provider a fee to host your website on their servers.

 2. Pick 1-3 social media channels and start building a presence